September 28, 2018

 We always answer, “Yes.”
 Just like the chart says.

 You need to follow through on the initial, innovative idea.
-If your 1.0 is really a classically minimum viable product, then you’ll have to flesh out features and capabilities, taking early adopter feedback to opening up a lead because if you’ve done it right, you’re going to be chased.
+If your 1.0 is really a classically minimum viable product, then you’ll have to flesh out features and capabilities, taking early adopter feedback to open up a lead because if you’ve done it right, you’re going to be chased.
 So there will be a need to continue the momentum of innovation.

 At the same time, you’ll have to start adding structure and adding people.
 Like the dog that finally catches the car, it only becomes really useful if you know how to drive.
 Doing that means picking up some new things and putting away some old things.